- Home

 WiFi and Broadband in Spain

-Spain’s fixed broadband infrastructure is exceptional — arguably the best in the EU for the average consumer.
-Here is what to expect.
+Spain’s fixed broadband is exceptional — arguably the best in the EU for everyday users.
+Here’s what to expect.

 Fiber Broadband (FTTH)

-Spain’s fiber-to-the-home penetration sits around 90%, the highest in the European Union.
-This is not marketing fluff — nearly every apartment in Madrid, Barcelona, Valencia, Seville, and even many smaller towns has access to genuine fiber optic connections.
+Spain’s fiber-to-the-home penetration sits around 90%, the highest in the EU.
+This isn’t marketing fluff — nearly every apartment in Madrid, Barcelona, Valencia, Seville, and even many smaller towns has genuine fiber optic connections.
 Standard residential plans offer 300-600 Mbps symmetrical speeds, with 1 Gbps plans available for €40-60/month.

 For digital nomads renting apartments through Airbnb, Spotahome, or local agencies, this means: